connexcs/docs/docs/setup/advanced/firewall.md

 It primarly pays attention to authentication failures on both registration and firewall of a particular threshold.
 If certian criteria is exceeded the system will issue a system wide block.

-Should this happen to an IP address of your customer / carrier, you can remove it from Setup > Advanced > Firewall.
+Should this happen to an IP address of your customer / carrier, you can remove it by clicking on checkbox by the IP address and clicking on the delete icon.

 ### False Positive

-If you have a customer or carrier who sends a large volume of unauthorized calls, it is possible that they will be added to the block list.
+If you have a customer or carrier who sends a large volume of *unauthorized* calls, it is possible that they will be addedto the block list.

 ### False Negatives